AdamLearns/SiteDocuments/privacy.md

 3. **Personal Information**: with your consent, we may use your email address to inform you about our Services.
 We may also email you transactionally, e.g. with verification emails or password-reset emails.
 4. **Metrics Information**: this is used to improve the services, e.g. to identify where features of the site can be made more accessible.
 5. **OpenID Information**: this is used for integration with other sites where Adam Learns has a presence.
 For example, a reward may be granted or access to a feature may be unlocked by people who follow on Twitch, YouTube, Patreon, or Twitter.
+6. **User-generated Content**: this is shown to other users on and off the site.

 Please keep in mind that comments sections, forums, and other similar areas of our Services are public.
 Any information posted in those areas is viewable and usable by anyone that has access.